mschmidty/schmidtyworksV1.0/_posts/2016-08-04-resistance-and-resilance.md

 ##The Take Away

 In general the higher/colder and wetter the environment the greater resistance and resilience plant ecosystems have after a disturbance.
 This basically means that environments that have greater levels of precipitation at higher elevations will be able to recover following disturbance and are less susceptible to invasion by non-native species.
-Habitats, such as the great basin, have a  chance of never recovering after a fire barbecue of how little precipitation falls on much of the state and how warm it is on average in many parts.
+On the other hand, habitats, such as the great basin, have a  chance of never recovering after a fire because of how little precipitation falls on much of the state and how warm it is on average in many parts.
 While other areas, in Montana or North Dakato, where it is wetter, have a better chance of maintaining a native population following a disturbance.

 ##Potential for rapid assessment